Now People could once get a job

 Someone who prepared butter to sell, or carved butter moulds.
 Butter carving (shapes) also became an art form in the last 1800's.

 Someone who negotiated mining contracts and supplied the labor

 In the Cotton industry, working on the carding machines, he sets the grinding rollers into position and they are left to grind all day, being checked on.
-Following the grinding, he set up the cards, adjust the parts, fixes what is necessary.
+Following the grinding, he sets up the cards, adjusts the parts, fixes what is necessary.

 One of the dirtiest jobs in the Cotton Mill.
 It requires setting the stripping roller in position, so that the cylinder can be cleaned.
 The roller is taken down (one man each end) and placed on the stripping box.
 One man gives the roller a few turns, the strips fall into the box and the roller is clean & can but put back into place.
 They make their rounds, 2-4 times a day, from card to card.

 Operates the carding machine, in the cotton factory.

 Someone who made woven cane seats for chairs